-Insurance contracts are those contracts when the syndicate (the insurer/reinsurer) has accepted significant insurance risk from another party (the policyholder/reinsured) by agreeing to compensate the policyholder if a specified uncertain future event (the re/insured event) adversely affects the policyholders.
-As a general guideline, the syndicate determines whether it has significant insurance risk, by comparing benefits paid with benefits payable if the insured event did not occur.
+Insurance contracts are those contracts when the syndicate (the insurer/reinsurer) has accepted significant insurance risk from another party (the policyholder/reinsured) by agreeing to compensate the policyholder/reinsured if a specified uncertain future event (the re/insured event) adversely affects the policyholder/reinsured.
+As a general guideline, the syndicate determines whether it has significant insurance risk, by comparing benefits paid with benefits payable if the re/insured event did not occur.
 Insurance contracts can also transfer financial risk.